-I recently got my hands on a new coffee making toy, the Aerobie AeroPress.
+I recently got my hands on a new coffee-making gadget, the Aerobie AeroPress.
 This very low tech coffee brewing device is apparently worshiped by coffee geeks all over the globe who secretly share their AeroPress recipes behind closed doors.
-In fact, there are regular competitions held to see who can brew the best AeroPress coffee, with the top prizes going to those that can make a flavorful espresso shot with AeroPress.
+In fact, there are regular competitions (1) held to see who can brew the best AeroPress coffee, with the top prizes going to those that can make a flavorful espresso shot with AeroPress.

 AeroPress Espresso At A Glance

 If you have got all of your brewing essentials together, let’s take a closer look at how to make an espresso with the AeroPress.